The ancestry of the name Dunkoombe dates from the ancient Anglo-Saxon

 in names were a common occurrence before English spelling was standardized a few hundred

 years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Dunkoombe have been found, including Duncombe, Duncome, Duncomb, Duncome, Dunscomb, Dunscombe, Duncumb and many more.

 Early Notables of the Dunkoombe family (pre 1700)

-Another 82 words (6 lines of text) are included under the topic Early Dunkoombe Notables in all our PDF Extended History products and printed products wherever possible.
+of Downton, in the County of Wilts.
+However, Lord...
+Another 99 words (7 lines of text) are included under the topic Early Dunkoombe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dunkoombe family to the New World and Oceana

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England

 .
 Often faced with persecution and starvation in England

 , the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Dunkoombe, or a variant listed above: Joe Duncomb who arrived in Virginia in 1635; John Duncombe settled in Virginia in 1637; Richard Duncombe settled in Virginia in 1660; Thomas Duncombe settled in Virginia in 1653..

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.